SolomonFoskaay/avalanche-local-subnet-development/README.md

 avalanche subnet create hello world

 This will trigger a pre-build easy to follow template for you to fill all essential parameters to setup the genesis file for your subnet
 NOTE: Genesis file - is a file containing the essential configurations that determines how your Subnet will funtion including gas fees and other features.
-To customize it beyond the default template provided in the Avalanche CLI for yout project, <b><a href="https://docs.avax.network/subnets/create-a-local-subnet#create-a-custom-subnet-configuration">see this guide here</a></b>
+To customize it beyond the default template provided in the Avalanche CLI for yout project, <b><a href="https://docs.avax.network/subnets/create-a-local-subnet#create-a-custom-subnet-configuration" target="_blank" rel="noopener noreferrer">see this guide here</a></b>